gpue/openTCS/README.md

 # openTCS - open Transportation Control System

-This is a fork of openTCS.
+This is a mirror of openTCS.

 The original source, binaries and maintainers can be found here: